sindreij/willow/README.md

 Until recently.

 There is something brewing, called WebAssembly, or wasm for short.
 It's a compile target which make it possible to run Rust (and C and C++ and lots of more lanuages) in the browser.
-Rust has support for compiling to wasm for a while, but in the last few months the support have become really great, the Rust team has created some amazing tools which has made using Rust with wasm a breeze.
+Rust has had support for compiling to wasm for a while, but in the last few months the support have become really great, the Rust team has created some amazing tools which has made using Rust with wasm a breeze.

 ## The idea